rushikesh2842/serverless-time-series-extraction-from-satellite-weather-data/README.md

 •	Containerized the Lambda functions utilizing netCDF4 library to parse domain-specific netCDF files and Pandas to extract, structure, and save daily time-series data to Parquet format on S3, ensuring any level of complex dependencies or heavy customizations can be configured into Lambda runtime

-•	Leveraged AWS Glue to consolidate the 365 files from Lambda, and re-partition the dataset from daily key to a geographical point ID key, generating 100 time-series datasets, for each point
+•	Leveraged AWS Glue to consolidate the 365 files from Lambda, and re-partition the dataset from daily key to a geographical point ID key, generating 100 time-series datasets, for each point, having a size of **ONLY 23.8MB** - a big reduction from the original ~100GB

 More details on the project here: